Close Menu

 • Interest rate: Fixed rate for the life of the loan.
 The interest rate remains the same for the life of the loan but requires a single lump sum disbursement at the time of closing.

-If you are using the reverse mortgage for purchase or are already taking most of your available funds at closing to pay off another mortgage balance, you might find this plan the most appealing.
+If you are using the reverse mortgage to purchase a home or are already using most of your available funds at closing to pay off another mortgage balance, this plan might be the most appealing.

 Reverse mortgage Adjustable-rates, or ARMs: